abayomipopoola/abayomipopoola/src/content/blog/payment-systems-and-the-emerging-economy-pt-2/index.md

 #### Financial Inclusion Efforts in Nigeria

 > According to research done by The Fletcher School and Mastercard Center for Inclusive Growth, of the $301 billion of funds flows from consumers to businesses in Nigeria, 98 percent is still based on cash.

+_The Nigerian figures in this post reflect the data available when it was written.
+For the current picture—including the surge in agency banking and POS usage since—see EFInA's <a href="https://efina.org.ng/our-work/research/access/" target="_blank">Access to Financial Services in Nigeria (A2F) 2023</a> survey._

 Several players in the Nigeria Fintech space are attempting to help close the gap of financial inclusion, and tapping into this cash-rich system, by providing basic banking solution, while penetrating into rural areas with few or no banking presence.
 This solution comes in the form of _Agency Banking_.